calaldees/KaraKara/docs/for-contributors.md

 # Get Started Adding Tracks

+## tl;dr

+* If you just want to request or upload a track and have somebody else quality-check / approve it, use https://karakara.uk/upload/

+## Overview

+- The track database is a collection of files stored in a pair of shared folders (One for work-in-progress tracks, one for finished tracks), currently using Syncthing to synchronise between contributors and the server (Conceptually similar to Dropbox or Google Drive - syncthing is a little fiddlier to set up but gives us a lot more control)
+- https://karakara.uk/upload/ will write files into the work-in-progress folder
+  - "requests" are uploaded as just a tag file (`.txt`) containing track metadata like title and artist, supplied by the person requesting the track
+  - "submissions" are uploaded as a complete set of files for a track (eg `.txt` + `.mp4` + `.srt`)
+- A moderator reviews the requests and submissions, edits them if needed, deletes any spam or inappropriate uploads, and moves finished tracks from the "work in progress" folder to the "source" folder (from where the system will automatically pick it up, encode into various formats, and add it to the live database)

+## Syncthing Setup

+- First, make sure you have a hard drive with enouch space
+  - The "Work in Progress" folder rarely goes over 1-2GB, as any finished tracks get moved to Source
+  - The "Source" folder is currently around 250GB and growing
+- Download and install Syncthing: https://syncthing.net/downloads/
+  - The bare tool is fairly minimal and technical, I'd advise using one of the integrations (eg syncthing-macos or syncthing-windows) from the top of the page for a happier experience
+- Open syncthing, get the ID for your device from the menu -> "Actions" -> "Show ID"
+- Send your device ID to somebody with server access (eg Shish, Calaldees)
+- (Person with server access: Go to https://karakara.uk/syncthing/ , add this person's device, and share the `KaraKara - Work in Progress` folder with them)
+- At some point soon you should get a notification in the syncthing GUI saying something like "KaraKara wants to share a folder with you: KaraKara-Source [Accept / Reject]" -- if you click accept and choose a folder on your computer, syncthing will start synchronising the files between the server and that folder.

 ## The Goal

 Each track in the database is built from a set of files: